hanglili/Serverless-MapReduce-Test/README.md

 0.0.0.0,djecvwmjzejguvrqaryffwwzdasozsslizligyozikvhdeodyvsnotlkldsuvtbcmzajlfdqoopeiqrpfhqhneqrpzdzrgshthe,1974-12-17,10,Xegqzir/8.7,PRT,PRT-PT,Portugalism,7
 ```

-The map function splits an input line by `,`, and then generates the intermediate data from this input line
+The map function takes an input pair of (input key, input value).
+In this case, since the input data comes from S3, the
+input pair is of form (S3 file key, S3 file contents).
+This map function splits the input document into lines which are further
+split using `,`.
+Afterwards, it generates the intermediate data from each of these lines.
+The intermediate data is a list of shape
-which is a pair of (src_ip, ad_revenue).
+(src_ip, ad_revenue).
 The code is shown below:
 ```
-@map_handler
 def map_function(outputs, input_pair):
     """
     :param outputs: [(k2, v2)] where k2 and v2 are intermediate data